absolunet/docs-node-ioc/src/docs/01_getting-started/01_installation/en.md

 node ioc list
 ```

-When you start using the application, you will only have few commands available, for multiple reasons:
+When you start using the application, you will only have a few commands available, for multiple reasons:
  - Your environment has not been set yet
  - You don't have any module installed
  - You have not built your own commands yet